andrewspode/jquery-scaletext/README.md

 ### Quickly scale text inside a container to be as large as possible without spilling.

-* Works on any block/inline-block container
+* Works on containers, or elements (h1 for example)
-  * Ignores others gracefully
 * Works safely on hidden containers
 * Changes no CSS other than font-size
   * Reset the scaling by simply changing the container font-size